RishikeshYadav95/RishikeshYadav95/README.md

 * ✉️  You can contact me at [rishikesh21095@gmail.com](mailto:rishikesh21095@gmail.com)
 * 🧠  I'm learning Django
 * 🤝  I'm open to collaborating on any interesting projects
-* ⚡  Ex. - Alpha Cloud Intern at State Street Corporation | Ex. - Accenture
+* ⚡  Ex. - State Street Corporation | Ex. - Accenture

 ### Skills